354P/LINEAR

 354P/LINEAR, provisionally designated P/2010 A2 (LINEAR), is a small main-belt asteroid that was impacted by another asteroid sometime before 2010.
 It was discovered by the Lincoln Near-Earth Asteroid Research (LINEAR) at Socorro, New Mexico on 6 January 2010.
-The asteroid possesses a dusty, comet-like trail of debris that remained for nearly a decade since impact.
+The asteroid possesses a dusty, X-shaped, comet-like debris trail that has remained nearly a decade since impact.
 This was the first time a small-body collision had been observed; since then, minor planet 596 Scheila has also been seen to undergo a collision, in late 2010.
 The tail is created by millimeter-sized particles being pushed back by solar radiation pressure.